 Any type of civil case or issue in a civil case may be mediated so long as the parties agree it should be mediated.
 In addition, mediation is available before a lawsuit is even filed.
 The courts encourage mediation of disputes in civil cases for three reasons: the court system doesn’t have the resources to have a trial in every civil case; often the parties reach a better result in mediation; and people are often more satisfied with a mediated resolution.

 What is the cost of civil mediation?

 If a mediation is successful, the cost of resolving the dispute is usually substantially less than if the case goes to trial.

 Clear Creek Mediation Center charges by the hour.
 Many cases are resolved in only a few hours.

 State courts do not require that parties to a civil case mediate the case before the trial (except in small claim cases in some counties, when the amount in dispute is less than $20,000).
 However, many courts allow the parties to choose to mediate their case rather than go through the court’s required arbitration procedure.

-Cases mediated by Clear Creek Mediation Center may take place at our office in League City Texas, at a courthouse, at the office of an attorney if represented, or at another place agreed to by the parties.
+Cases mediated by Clear Creek Mediation Center may take place at our office in League City Texas, at a courthouse, at the office of an attorney if represented, online, or at another place agreed to by the parties.